AguaClara/Textbook/AIDE/Specifications.rst

 Flocculator
 ===========

 For more detailed information see :ref:`Flocculation Design <title_Flocculation_Design>`.
-AguaClara flocculators have three potential flow patterns (see :numref:`figure_flocculator_Geometry`) depending on the flow rate, plant layout, and velocity gradient.
+AguaClara flocculators have three potential flow patterns (see :numref:`figure_spec_flocculator_Geometry`) depending on the flow rate, plant layout, and velocity gradient.

 #. |FlocculatorVH| Vertical - Horizontal: Flows between 0.5 L/s and 20 L/s are efficiently handled by a Vertical-Horizontal flow flocculator as shown in :numref:`figure_VHflocculator`.